Zeus – ‘Cloud Collector’, God Of Order, Law And Justice – Most Powerful God Of Olympian Pantheon

 Zeus was notorious for his erotic escapades and is known to have many children apart from those Hera bore for him.

 According to legends, the participants of this cult turned into wolves for eight years.
 In the ninth year, they regained human form.
 However, there was one condition.
-Throughout this time, when they were in a valiant form, they could not taste human meat.
+Throughout this time, when they were in a bold form, they could not taste human meat.
 Otherwise, they would remain changed forever.

 Appearance And Attributes Of Zeus